 High-design maisonettes are all well and good, but if your budget is more down-to-earth, then consider first-floor apartments an opportunity for savings—or haggling.

-"I recently had two listings in the same building that were both two-bedrooms, one on the first floor, and one on the second floor," says Sanni.
-"We valued the one on the ground floor at $3,200/month, and the one on the 2nd floor at $3,400/month, for two identical apartments."
+"I had two listings in the same building that were both two-bedrooms, one on the first floor, and one on the second floor," says Sanni.
+"We valued the one on the ground floor at $3,200 per month, and the one on the 2nd floor at $3,400 per month—for two identical apartments."

-Bottom line: You get more for less money—and that, for many, is definitely luxurious.
+Bottom line: You could get more for less money—and that, for many, is definitely a luxury.